 Your Ideas, Feedback and Involvement will be very welcome!

 The Ashwick & Oakhill Village Hall is a well-used facility that has been enjoyed since it was opened in 1986.
 However, the needs of the community change with time and all facilities need periodic renewal.
-Hence, a review of the configuration and facilities of the Village Hall and grounds is now getting underway.
-The intention is to bring them up to modern standards of energy efficiency, safety and ease of maintenance, as well as making the spaces more appropriate for the current and future needs of our evolving community.
+Hence, a review of the configuration and facilities of the Village Hall and grounds was undertaken.
+The intention was, and continues to be, to bring them up to modern standards of energy efficiency, safety and ease of maintenance, as well as making the spaces more appropriate for the current and future needs of our evolving community.

-We will be seeking your ideas and looking for offers of assistance and expertise in preparing more detailed plans and specifications for planning, costing, budgetary and fundraising activities.
-This is your opportunity to get involved in developing a Village Community Centre that you and others want and will enjoy using!
+We also sought ideas and offers of assistance and expertise in preparing more detailed plans and specifications for planning, costing, budgetary and fundraising activities.

 - to identify a general consensus on what facilities the Village Hall and Recreation Ground should, and could, provide,